Principal component analysis for second-order stationary vector time series: Numerical Properties

 To show the advantages of the proposed TS-PCA transformation, we also conduct post-sample forecasting and compare the forecasts based on the original data directly and those via TS-PCA transformation.
 To ensure that the comparison is fair and objective, we adopt VAR models with the order determined by AIC for both the original and the transformed data, involving no fine-tuning on the form of model and the order determination, which are inevitably less objective.
 Note that there is no universally accepted optimal model for a real data set.
 We use the {\sl R}-function {\tt VAR} in the {\sl R}-package {\tt vars} to fit VAR models.
-We also report the results from the restricted VAR model (RVAR) obtained by setting insignificant coefficients to 0 in a fitted VAR model, using the {\sl R}-function {\tt restrict} in the package {\tt vars}.
+We also report the results from the restricted VAR model (RVAR) obtained by setting insignificant coefficients to 0 in a fitted VAR model, using the {\sl R}-function {\tt restrict} in the {\sl R}-package {\tt vars}.

 Some useful tips from the real data analysis below are worth mentioning.
-First, the imposed segmentation assumption (\ref{b1}) and (\ref{b7}) are reasonable for Examples 1, \ref{ex-UNindustry} and \ref{ex-clothing}.
-Secondly, when the segmentation assumption is invalid (such as for Example \ref{ex-measles}), the TS-PCA transformation leads to approximate segmentations which also improve the forecasting performance.
-See also Example \ref{ex-UNindustry}.
-Thirdly, when $p$ is large or moderately large it is necessary to apply appropriate dimension-reduction techniques (such as the proposed TS-PCA) in order to make use of the dependent information across different series.
-Finally, the forecasting via the TS-PCA transformation always outperform that directly based on the original data for all the four examples and also some examples not reported here.
-The reason for this is given at the end of Section 6 below.
+First, the segmentation assumption is reasonable for Examples 1, \ref{ex-UNindustry} and \ref{ex-clothing}.
+Secondly, when the segmentation assumption is invalid (Example \ref{ex-measles}), the TS-PCA transformation leads to approximate segmentations which also improve the forecasting performance.
+Thirdly, when $p$ is large or moderately large it is necessary to apply appropriate dimension-reduction techniques (such as the proposed TS-PCA) in order to make use of the dependence across different series.
+Finally, the forecasting via the TS-PCA transformation always outperform that directly based on the original data in all the real data examples.
+The reason for this is explained at the end of Section 6.